 Family group decision-making is a generic term that includes a number of approaches in which family members are brought together to make decisions about how to care for their children and develop a plan for services.
 Different names used for this type of intervention include family team conferencing, family team meetings, family group conferencing, family team decision-making, family unity meetings, and team decision-making.
 Approaches differ in various aspects, but most consist of several phases and employ a trained facilitator or coordinator.

-National Center on Family Group Decision Making
+Adapting Family Group Decision Making for Native Communities [Presentation]

 What Is Family Group Decision Making?